How can It help?

 At ADHD Direct, we are committed to your well-being.
 We understand that once you have achieved stability with your medication, the ongoing costs of medication review appointments can be challenging.
 That’s why we offer these appointments to you free of charge.
 We recognise that the NHS may not always have the capacity to fully take over your care, and our aim is to make this aspect of your healthcare as accessible as possible for you.

-- history of sudden death in a first-degree relative under 40 years suggesting a
+• Sudden death in a first-degree relative under 40 years that may suggest a cardiac condition

-- fainting on exertion or in response to fright or noise
+• Fainting during exercise or in response to sudden fright or loud noise

-We will always carry out a systematic enquiry of your cardiac history and we will also take baseline measurements of your blood pressure, pulse, weight and height for children.
-These measurements are recorded at agreed intervals for the duration that you take your ADHD medication.
+We will always carry out a structured review of your cardiac history and record baseline measurements, including blood pressure, pulse, and weight (plus height for children).
+These measurements will be monitored at agreed intervals for as long as you remain on ADHD medication.